 BCell Solutions' IP portfolio is maintained and safeguarded by the law firm of Wolf, Greenfield & Sacks, P.C., in Boston, one of the world’s premier intellectual property firms.

-BCell Solutions is engaged in multiple proof of principle/proof of concept studies to validate the use of KEN1 drug therapy in the treatment of various forms of autoimmune disease, neurodegenerative disease, and cancer.
+BCell Solutions is engaged in multiple proof of principle/proof of concept studies to validate the use of our BCS-C01 drug therapy, and our pipeline of BCS immunotherapies, for the treatment of various forms of chronic inflammatory diseases, including autoimmune and neurodegenerative disease, and some cancers.

 BCell Solutions is actively engaged in pre-clinical studies to validate and advance our existing data on the use of BCS-C01, and our BCS family of immunotherapies, for the treatment of many forms of chronic inflammatory disease, including multiple sclerosis, traumatic brain injury, Alzheimer’s, Crohn's, Type 1 diabetes, transplant rejection,